 Because antifreeze/coolant comes in a range of colors and chemistries, it is important to know which specific antifreeze/coolant to use.
+The color indicates the kind of antifreeze/coolant and how it is to be maintained.
 Mixing of technologies can cause coolant contamination.